moyni/moyni.github.io/_posts/2019-07-02-acceptable-transgressions.markdown

 # What instead?

+Do what you want with your body hair, folks, and stop casting judgement on others.

+And, perhaps more pertinently, interview better.

 Here are some of the questions I've used to achieve the goal that I think we ought to be aiming for when we consider asking this question:
 * what have you learnt about yourself in the last year?
 * how would you manager describe you?
 Would your coworkers say anything different?
 Why do you think that?